-The process through which a central bank’s interest rate policy decisions affect the economy in general, and the price level in particular, is known collectively as the transmission mechanism of monetary policy.
-The transmission of monetary policy impulses to the real economy comprises various channels and measures taken by economic agents.
+The process through which a central bank’s interest rate policy decisions affect the economy in general, and the price level in particular, is known as the monetary policy transmission mechanism.
+The transmission of monetary policy impulses to the real economy takes place through various channels and measures taken by economic agents.
 Monetary policy measures usually take a considerable time to have an effect on price developments.

 Interest rate channel

 Through the interest rate channel, a raise in key interest rates triggers an increase in short-term market rates.
-As a result, both the real interest rate and the cost of capital rise, putting a brake on investment.
-Additionally, saving goes up and consumption goes down.
+Given stable inflation expectations, as a result, both the real interest rate and the real cost of capital rise, putting a brake on investment.
+Additionally, household saving goes up and consumption goes down as interest rates rise.
 This, in turn, causes demand to weaken.

 This means that a key interest rate hike slows down the overall rise in prices.

-The other way round, interest rate policy has opposite effects.
+Conversely, an easing of interest rate policy has the opposite effect.
 A cut in key interest rates boosts both demand and GDP growth, and inflation goes up.